-'Glycerides, C16-18 and C18-unsatd.
-(SDA Reporting Number: 11-001-00)' and other substances of the same read-across category have been tested for carcinogenicity in rodents and found to have no effect after oral exposure.
-The substance also does not contain any functional groups suggesting carcinogenic activity.
 No carcinogenicity is expected from dermal exposure as systemic uptake will be lower than from the oral route.
-Finally, given the physical state, low vapour pressure of the substance and the fact that it is not handled or marketed as a powder, carcinogenicity as a result of inhalatory exposure is not likely.
-Furthermore, 'glycerides, C16-18 and C18-unsatd.
-(SDA Reporting Number: 11-001-00)' and other substances of the same read-across category have a very long history of safe use in nutritional (food and feed), cosmetic and industrial applications.
+Finally, given the physical state, low vapour pressure of the substances and the fact that they are not handled or marketed as a powder, carcinogenicity as a result of inhalatory exposure is not likely.

+Furthermore, 'Glycerides, C8-18 and C18-unsatd.
+(SDA Reporting Number: 01-001-00)', 'Glycerides C16-C18 and C18-unsaturated, (SDA Reporting number 11-001-00)' and other vegetable oils of the same read-across category have a very long history of safe use in nutritional (food and feed), cosmetic and industrial applications.
 In the form of olive oil, corn oil, sunflower oil, etc., they are also frequently employed as vehicles in toxicity studies following international testing guidelines (e.g. OECD) for the evaluation of the repeated dose toxicity, carcinogenicity or reproductive/developmental toxicity of chemical substances, without any apparent adverse effects